-Stream A: Application for Ontario Registration
+Stream A: Application for Ontario Registration - Under 2 years

-This application stream is for applicants who graduated from a CNME-accredited program more than two years prior to the date of application and are not currently practicing in another regulated Canadian jurisdiction.
+Applicants who graduated from a CNME-accredited program more than two years prior to the date of application and are not currently practicing in another regulated Canadian jurisdiction.

 Stream C: Inter-Provincial Transfer under the Canadian Free Trade Agreement (CFTA)